by Simmy Parker

-If you are a fan of tiki huts and bars, and have just set one up in your backyard, you might like to up the ante with an amazing wooden tiki sculpture, to enhance the vibe of your tiki theme.
+If you are a fan of tiki huts and bars, and have just set one up in your backyard (whether you made it from a or had it custom built via a contractor), you might like to up the ante with an amazing wooden tiki sculpture, to enhance the vibe of your tiki theme.
 Found in a variety of sizes, a well-made tiki sculpture always offers every tiki fan something of mysterious but tangible value.

 Tiki sculptures tend to evoke a very particular mood, being based on Polynesian mythology and not shying away from intense emotion.
 Visually, they can be a combination of comical and scary, but their presence alone is known to bring luck and protection as you and your guests enter the realm of the Tiki Gods.